DrCopyPaste/RoutinR/Readme.md

 RoutinR makes keeping a timesheet as easy as pushing a button.
 (after some initial configuration)

+# Features
+- Hit the Punch Clock Button to start tracking time
+- a stopwatch like clock appears showing the total current running time
+- current starting time is shown
+- Hit the Punch Clock Button again to stop tracking time and log it
+- previous start and end time are shown
+- previous start time of a running session is being restored when application is closed and restarted
+- use the default idle job to track time
+- or add custom job names
+- timesheets for all jobs can be viewed in a list
+- current job for punch clock can be changed (set effectively on stopping, enabling toggling while already having started)
+- saved job timesheets can be updated (change assigned job and/ or start/ end time)
+- api export profiles can be added with individual templates for jobs to export to an external rest api
+- the application db can be exported to a folder
+- the application db can be imported and overridden from a selected file
+- setting "ExportOnStoppingTimeSheet" looks for export profiles when finishing a job, automatically exporting them to their target apis

+# Installing
+- use the msix file from github action for windows
+- use the apk file from github action for android
+-- before trying to upgrade you should export your database and reimport that after upgrading -- upgrading does not really work
+-- (something to do with the non signed package?)

 # Limits
 - crossing timezones is not supported
 - day light savings transitions are not supported (FBT/ SFT)